Featured on DSC, Big Data News and AnalyticBridge…

 Added by Gaurav Vohra on March 23, 2013 at 12:33am — No Comments

 Python is an increasingly popular object-oriented, interpreted and interactive programming language used for heavy-duty data analysis.
-Python is designed for…Continue
+Python is designed for ease-of-use,…Continue

 It’s time to forget the ‘vertical’ perception of Big Data, i.e. vast volumes and ROWSof data, and start to think about the ‘horizontal’ reality and true power of data.
 TheCOLUMNS of rich, informative data is where your real value lies and where truly smart decisions will be made.